 What Is Animal-Assisted Therapy?

 Animal-assisted therapy is perhaps the most fun version of therapy you could ever partake in.
 Why?
-Because it involves receiving treatment that includes animals!
+Because it involves receiving treatment that includes animals, all for the betterment of your mental health!

 Who wouldn't want to feel better while also getting to spend some time with a cat or dog, or even a horse, pig or bird?
 Some have even engaged in dolphin-assisted therapy, though experts warn against the practice, saying it provides no long-term benefit.